robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 It was around this time that Tschichold began formulating his ideas for what he called the *New Typography*.
 These were rules for setting letters and type, as well as how circles, lines and arrows should be employed in print.
 In his book on the subject, *Die neue Typographie*, which was published in 1928, Tschichold described the goals of this movement:

-> **The essence of the New Typography is clarity**.
+> The essence of the New Typography is clarity.
 This puts it into deliberate opposition to the old typography whose aim was “beauty” and whose clarity did not attain the high level we require today.
 This utmost clarity is necessary today because of the manifold claims for our attention made by the extraordinary amount of print, which demands the greatest economy of expression.
 - pp. 66, Die neue Typographie, June 1928
 - (Translated from University California Press, Ruari McLean 2006)